Find a Pest Control Professional

 Here are ten of the most fascinating cockroach facts:

-- Cockroaches can run up to three miles in an hour, which means they can spread germs and bacteria throughout a home very quickly.
+While this may seem like an impressive athletic ability, what it really means is that they can spread germs and bacteria throughout a home very quickly.

-- The American cockroach has shown a marked attraction to alcoholic beverages, especially beer.
-They are most likely attracted by the alcohol mixed with hops and sugar.
+Similar to other pests, this cockroach species is drawn to some alcoholic beverages, especially beer.
+They are most likely attracted by the hops and sugar present in the drink.

-- The world's largest roach (which lives in South America) is six inches long with a one-foot wingspan.
-Average cockroaches can vary in size from ½"- 2" long.
+Only found in South America, this species also has a one-foot wingspan.
+For context, average cockroaches can vary in size from ½"- 2" long.

-- Cockroaches are believed to have originated more than 280 million years ago, in the Carboniferous era.
+It is believed that cockroaches originated more than 280 million years ago in the Carboniferous era.

 These facts prove that cockroaches are some of the most adaptable creatures on earth, which makes controlling and eliminating a cockroach infestation all the more difficult.
 To get rid of cockroaches in your home, experts suggest keeping food sealed and stored properly, particularly in the kitchen, which should be cleaned daily to prevent crumbs and trash from building up.
 Garbage should be disposed of regularly and stored in sealed containers.
 Homeowners should seek out and seal all cracks and holes in homes, including entry points for utilities and pipes, as these can serve as entranceways for the pest.
 In addition, basements and crawl spaces should be kept well ventilated and dry.

 Cockroach control and management are important for health and safety reasons.
 If you suspect a cockroach infestation, use our zip code locator to find a licensed pest control professional in your area.